- Firstly, you should choose a reliable and reputable company to work as an independent delivery courier contractor.

 - Truck driver: A truck driver drives a large truck, such as an 18-wheeler, over long distances to convey large materials.

 Where apps like PetrolPrices and GasBuddy can help you locate the best gas prices near you and save time while saving money on gas.
 Flush, an Android and iOS software, searches a directory of thousands of public restrooms to locate toilets.
-Also, proper multi-stop route planning application such as Upper Route Planner aids independent couriers’ ineffective distribution planning.
+Also, proper multi-stop route planning applications such as Upper aids independent couriers’ ineffective distribution planning.

 DHL employs independent contractors for collection and delivery services in various parts of the United States, according to FleetOwner.
 It goes on to say that the split among independent contractors and DHL couriers is roughly 60/40, with 10,000 to 13,000 independent couriers.

 It should be known that not all couriers work on a self-employed basis.
-Major delivery companies use company vehicles to operate, while others prefer to work as freelance couriers.
+Major delivery companies use company vehicle to operate, while others prefer to work as freelance couriers.
 Instead of hiring an employee, they hire a company to subcontract with.
 Alternatively, they can find their end-user clientele and deliver to them every day.

 The national average salary for independent courier contractors is $40,000.
 A bachelor’s degree may be required to begin working as a courier/independent contractor or package delivery driver.
 You should have prior customer service, delivery driver, or cashier experience and be reliable.

 We understood, being an independent courier means you have to fill the big shoes of a delivery agent.
-An agent needs to be at their best to fulfill the customer’s expectations.
+An agent needs to be at their best to provide excellent customer service.
 As an independent courier, you need to rely on independent courier apps while you are on duty.
 And switching apps for a long time would be frustrating, which may not help you achieve your desired career goals.

 At this point in your career, Upper could prove to be a game-changer by improving your performance.
-Upper being a route optimizer empowers couriers with advanced features to make superfast deliveries.
+Upper being a delivery route optimizer empowers couriers with advanced features to make superfast deliveries.
 It makes sure you deliver on time and increases customer experience as well.
-Sign up for free to explore advanced features on Upper Route Planner.
+Sign up for free to explore advanced features on Upper.